Jdcrump1/Computation-Projects/README.md

 # Computation-Projects
-Simple Machine Learning Projects from research and other course assignments Matlab Code for ECG Filtering
+Simple Machine Learning Projects from Graduate Coursework and other small projects + Matlab Code for ECG Filtering